-I’m the chief of staff to GiveWell’s research director.
+I’m chief of staff to GiveWell’s Chief Research and Program Officer.
 I previously worked on our recruiting team, and prior to GiveWell taught high school math.
 I learned about EA in 2014 when I stumbled on Scott Alexander’s blog.

 All writing on this account is personal and not endorsed by my employer (the only exception is if I answer questions on GiveWell’s job posts).
 If you’d like to see more of my personal writing, check out my Substack linked above!